Crete Island Guide

 Crete has a huge selection of resorts.
 Some of the most popular include Agios Nikolaos, Elounda, Hersonissos, Chania, Stalis, Malia, and Palaiochora.

-Due to its large size, you would need several weeks to explore the entire island, but a week is sufficient to get a taste of the island.
-This time can be spent in a single resort or across several areas.
+Due to its large size, you would need several weeks to explore the entire island, but a week is sufficient to get a feel for a resort and its surrounding area.

 Crete is the most southerly Greek island, just 200 miles off the coast of North Africa.
 Its westernmost point lies directly south of Athens, while its eastern tip sits below the western edge of Turkey.